Charismatron/docs/docs/reference/pipeline-yaml-reference.md

 If a `running` auto-cancel strategy is set, the newest pipeline in a queue will:

-- cancel all queued pipelines in a queue before self
+- cancel all older pipelines in a queue
-- stop any running pipeline in a queue before self
+- stop any running older pipelines in a queue

-This will make new pipelines start running as soon as possible while still making sure that pipelines from the same queue are not run in parallel.
+This will make new pipelines start running immediately, while making sure that pipelines from the same queue are not run in parallel.

 If a `queued` auto-cancel strategy is set, the newest pipeline in a queue will:

-- cancel all queued pipelines in a queue before self
+- cancel all older pipelines in the queue
-- wait for any running pipeline in a queue before self to finish
+- wait for any pipeline running in the queue to finish

-This way you will always get results for anything that was already using resources but the new pipelines will be delayed a bit more in a queue.
+This way you will get results for anything that was already using resources, but new pipelines will be delayed while running pipelines finish.

-### An example of setting auto-cancel running strategy
+### An example of setting an auto-cancel running strategy

 In the following configuration, all pipelines initiated from a non-master branch will run immediately after auto stopping everything else in front of them in the